danforbes/substrate-wiki/Polkadot-Extrinsic-format.md

 ## Polkadot Extrinsic format aka Transaction format

+This is out of date.
+Please see https://github.com/paritytech/substrate/pull/195 for more information.

 Polkadot Extrinsics are currently a bare binary format.
 All numerics are in LE format.
 It is the concatenation of these fields:

 - 4 bytes: 32-bit length of the extrinsic data, *not including* these 4 bytes.